BeetleBeast/Hermidata/README.md

 - ✅ Popup and full-page entry view
 - ✅ Datalist autocomplete for `Type` and `Status` fields
 - ✅ even works for sites that uses redirects
-- ✅ has dark mode
 - ✅ adds also a bookmark
+- ✅ Added Settings
+  - can set the Spreadsheet URL
+  - has dark mode Toggle
+  - can edit the default type, statusn Tags & Notes
+  - Export/import Settings option.
+  - setting to disable context-menu.
- - ✅ can edit the path of the bookmark in settings
+  - can edit the path of the bookmark in settings
+  - Includes “Sign out” option.
 ---

 ## 🛠️ How It Works